 So let’s suppose that privatization is off the table.
 That leaves us with regulation as a second option.

 Governments protect the commons by restricting resource extraction, using quotas, permitting systems, and bans.
-Brazil historically implemented restrictions on rainforest abuse, but enforcement has decline.
+Brazil historically implemented restrictions on rainforest abuse, but enforcement has declined.
 Further, Bolsonaro signaled through his campaign and his environment minister selection that it is open season in the Amazon.
 The downward trend in government spending further suggests that environmental regulation enforcement will continue to decline.

 The likelihood of the current Brazilian administration using policy tools to solve this tragedy of the commons is low.
 But it’s worth remembering why the Amazon is being burned in the first place – money.
 Perhaps the west’s $20 million pittance needs a few more zeros behind it, and needs to be directed at those actually starting the forest fires.
 Money is a blunt instrument, but it seems to work for organizations like Kiva, a microfinance match-maker that has distributed $1 billion in loans to 2.5 million recipients.
 They create an average of 1.2 jobs per loan.
 GiveDirectly is another example of cash donations changing lives.
 Sustainable livelihoods and sustainable environmental treatment do not have to be mutually exclusive.
 We need to be more targeted in our interventions, by directing funds to those who need it most.